 Stephen Hepburn: If he will make a statement on his departmental responsibilities.

-Stephen Hepburn: What assessment he has made of the adequacy of Government funding for local authorities in the north-east since 2010.
+Stephen Hepburn: What recent assessment he has made of the adequacy of funding for schools in the north-east.

 Stephen Hepburn: The Government are continually telling us that record levels of funding are going into education, but it is about time we found out where it is going, because the average secondary school in the north-east will be £190,000 a year worse off than it was in 2015.

 Stephen Hepburn: Donald Trump is an “America first” US President, so does that mean that in any future trade deals with the US we will be “Britain second”, to our disadvantage?